wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:** There is no ‘I am’ in sleep.

 **M:** Before you make such sweeping statements, examine carefully your waking state.
-You will soon discover that it is full of gaps, when the min blanks out.
+You will soon discover that it is full of gaps, when the mind blanks out.
 Notice how little you remember even when fully awake.
 You just don’t remember.
 A gap in memory is not necessarily a gap in consciousness.

 **Q:** Can I make myself remember my state of deep sleep?